sandrinedacruzlab/rna_seq_single_steps/README.md

 ### Generate summary statistics from BAM files with samtools stats

-Runs `samtools stats over a set of input BAM files`.
+Runs `samtools stats` over a set of input BAM files.
 Also collapses the 'summary/SN section' into a single summary table for all samples.
 See [documentation](http://www.htslib.org/doc/samtools-stats.html) for a full breakdown/description of calculated metrics.

 Snakefile: `single_steps/samtools_stats.smk`